Iration: Self-titled album (2018)

 Iration recorded a self-titled album, their sixth studio album, which was released on May 18, 2018.
-The band collaborated with reggae artists: J Boog, Slightly Stoopid and Tyrone's Jacket, and featured 16 tracks.
+The band collaborated with reggae artists J Boog, Slightly Stoopid, and Tyrone's Jacket and featured 16 tracks.
 The album peaked on the Billboard Reggae Album chart at No. 2, the Independent Albums chart at No. 14 and made it onto the Billboard 200 at No. 199.

-Coastin (2020)
+Coastin and live album (2020–2022)

-On March 9, 2020, the band announced their seventh studio album, titled Coastin', alongside a promotional tour in the "Coastin' Summer Tour", set to feature roots reggae artist Tribal Seeds.
+On March 9, 2020, the band announced their seventh studio album, titled Coastin', alongside a promotional tour, the "Coastin' Summer Tour", set to feature roots reggae band Tribal Seeds.
 Due to the COVID-19 pandemic, however, they were forced to postpone the tour.
-The album featured tracks with Common Kings, Eli Mac, Eric Rachmany of Rebelution and Stick Figure.
+The album featured tracks with Common Kings, Eli-Mac, Eric Rachmany of Rebelution and Stick Figure.
 The album was released on July 10, 2020.

 On March 13, 2021, Iration announced a dub version of Coastin on their Facebook page.
-The 7-song EP features dub remixes of Coastin tracks and was released on vinyl on all digital platforms on May 7, 2021.
+The 7-song EP features dub remixes of Coastin tracks and was released on both vinyl and all digital platforms on May 7, 2021.

-On May 22, 2021, Iration was one of many selected reggae bands featured on Collie Buddz second riddim album, Cali Roots Riddim 2021 with their single, "Be Alright".
+On May 22, 2021, Iration was one of many selected reggae bands featured on Collie Buddz's second riddim album, Cali Roots Riddim 2021, with their single "Be Alright".

-On November 18, 2022, Iration released their first 'official' live album, titled Backyard Sessions: Malibu Edition, on all digital platforms.
-They recorded the album last year during the Coronavirus pandemic outside overlooking the Pacific Ocean in Malibu, California.
-It was originally for their first live stream on NoCap Shows, but decided to make a live album instead.
+On November 18, 2022, Iration released their first official live album, titled Backyard Sessions: Malibu Edition, on all digital platforms.
+They recorded the album the previous year during the Coronavirus pandemic outside, overlooking the Pacific Ocean in Malibu, California.
+It was originally for their first live stream on NoCap Shows, but they decided to make a live album instead.